briitogabriel/FloripaMaisTec/README.md

 </div>
 <div>
   <h4>About</h4>
-  <p><b>Floripa MaisTec</b> project is a dev selection program created by Florianópolis City Hall in partnsership with SENAI, SEBRAE, ACATE and other companies.</p>
+  <p><b>Floripa MaisTec</b> project is a dev selection program created by Florianópolis City Hall in partnership with SENAI, SEBRAE, ACATE and other companies.</p>
   <p>This is a practical iniciative called Lab365, with the objective to prepare proffessionals to the technology field by developing real life projects and be mentored by senior teachers during 9 months and over 900 hours.</p>
 </div>